johnsaigle/DeFi-Security-Summit-Stanford/README.md

 This repository contains my solutions to the Secureum CTF Workshop.
 I am using the `foundry` variation of the CTF.
 Solutions are in `test/`.
+Explanations for the solutions are included in-line as code comments.

 Progress:

 - [x] Challenge0
 - [x] Challenge1
 - [x] Challenge2
-- [ ] Challenge3
+- [x] Challenge3

 ---
 # **Secureum A-MAZE-X Stanford**